fyrek1d/songseerr/README.md

 Unified music request management for self-hosted homeservers.

-A single-container web app similar to Jellyseerr, but for **music**.
+SongSeerr is a self-hosted music request manager inspired by Jellyseerr and Overseerr.
+Search for music, request albums and artists, manage approvals, and send approved requests to Lidarr.
+Works with Jellyfin and Navidrome.
 Runs on Next.js 14 with SQLite, providing discovery, search, request management, and library integration for music.

 ## Features